-Are you planning to establish a precast concrete plant – but are perhaps still a bit unsure how you should proceed, what steps you should take next, what are the points to definitely pay attention to?
-If you are, in my experience many professionals in your situation have the same exact thoughts.
-So, as I and my colleagues at Elematic have been working with precast concrete plant projects for quite a while, we decided to share some of the key points to help you be successful in your project.
+Are you planning to establish a precast concrete plant?
+But are you perhaps still a bit unsure how to proceed, what steps to take next, what points to pay attention to?
+If you are, in my experience many professionals have the same exact thoughts.
+So, as I and my colleagues at Elematic have been working with precast concrete plant projects for quite a while, we wish to share some of the key points with you.

 1. Confirm location / space where the precast plant will be built

 Firstly, it’s important to keep in mind that a standard precast plant can’t be built just anywhere.
 A plant consists of heavy-duty hardware that cannot be moved around easily – unless designed movable – and the actual production process also needs to happen in a certain order.
 Thus, when the plant layout is designed, the designer needs to know not only the amount of space but also its shape, exact measurements, ground conditions and the location of raw materials and existing / planned roads for element logistics.

 2. Make sure that you share detailed product descriptions